4 Features You Need to Optimize Design Reuse

 Some of the files are text, but others are binary.
 Since most data management tools are only capable of handling source code and text-only assets, your solution must support more file types to be able to maximize design reuse.

 This capability provides chipmakers with an immutable single source of truth for the entire electronics development and design process.
 When a system securely versions design files (i.e., analog and digital) and software files for tape-outs, all changes are tracked, traceable, and compliant.

 Secure and Share: Evolve Your IP Model to Maximize Reuse

 Learn how to conquer IP reuse and design reuse.
 Get the white paper for a complete overview.

 Deliver Files Quickly

 One of the biggest performance bottlenecks during chip design and development is the movement of files.
-This can happen when fetching the files to an engineer’s workstation or when they’re submitted back to the version control system.
+This can happen when fetching the files to an engineer’s workstation or when they’re submitted back to the data management system.

 Consider this common scenario.
 You need to make edits to a set of Cadence Virtuoso design files and begin to pull them from the versioning platform.
 There are 1,000 little files and one gigantic 10GB file.
 In the traditional mode, you'd happily chug along until you hit that giant file.
 Now you're stuck waiting on that one 10GB file to finish before the rest of your files.

-Having a version control system that performs file operations in parallel decreases time waiting around for assets.
+Having a data management system that performs file operations in parallel decreases time waiting around for assets.